mbaxendale22/cli-pass/readme.md

 - Update passwords at any time

 ### WIP Features
-- manually enter new password (primarly for transfering passwords over)
 - update email for existing saved passwords
 - master password reset